Hellraiser III: Hell on Earth: Filming

 Hellraiser III was the first film in the series shot in the United States.
 Laurence's scene, a recorded interview in which Kirsty explains the series' mythology, was shot separately prior to the rest of the film.
 Principal photography began in late 1991 in Greensboro, North Carolina, which stood in for New York City.
 J. P.'s club was set in a furniture factory in neighboring High Point.
 The interiors were shot at Carolina Atlantic Studios in High Point.

 Trans-Atlantic gave Hickox six weeks to shoot the film.
 Hickox had previously established a very fast shooting schedule that used long hours, which meant the Hellraiser III cast had to adjust to his unorthodox style and the studio's demands.
-Bradley said that he worked for seventeen hours straight one day, and the large number of scenes shot daily meant they had little time to perfect them.
+Bradley said he worked for 17 hours straight one day, and the large number of scenes shot each day meant they had little time to perfect them.
 Hickox's preference for in-camera editing sped up production but limited the actors' view of how the completed film would look.
-They instead had to depend on storyboards.
-Unlike previous Hellraiser films, the stages used were all very close to each other and shared a single sound stage, which made shooting simultaneously with multiple crews difficult.
+Instead, they had to rely on storyboards.
+Unlike previous Hellraiser films, the stages were all very close to each other and shared a single sound stage, making simultaneous shooting with multiple crews difficult.